newaeonweb/laravel-angular-promo-1/READNE.md

-# Laravel Restful API using Docker/Docker-compose in three steps.
+# Laravel Restful API using Docker in three steps.

 In this post serie we will see how to set up an environment for developing Laravel applications using **Docker** and **Docker-compose**.
 In addition we will see the basic functionalities of **Eloquent ORM** and some relationships between Models.
 Our goal is to build a **Restful API**.